 - Are my psychological symptoms worsening as a result of my use?

-If you answered yes to one of those questions, you should be open and honest about it during your sessions.
+If you answered yes to one of these questions, you should be open and honest about it during your sessions.

 10. Does My Therapist Have to Report Suicidal Thoughts?

-There is a huge difference, though, between suicidal thoughts and suicidal intent.
+That said, there is a huge difference between suicidal thoughts and suicidal intent.
 If you have a plan or a history of suicide attempts, your therapist is going to do what they need to do to keep you safe.
 This can range from developing a safety plan to referring you to the local emergency room.

 I urge you to disclose any instances of suicidal ideation or intent with your therapist.
 They can’t help if they don’t know.
 And if it can’t wait until your next session, dial 911 or head to your local ER.